sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 was carrying a whiteboard that I had brought to the practice competition, and I almost lost it a couple of times.

-At the hotel, some of us hung out in Kieran and Jake's room, and then we decided it was a good idea to go to bed since we had an entire programming competition the next day.
+At the hotel, some of us hung out in Kieran and Jake's room.
+After a little while, we decided it was a good idea to go to bed because we had an entire programming competition the next day.

 -------------------------------------------------------------------------------

 That brings us to today.
-After waking up at 7:30 and taking a quick shower, I went to grab some food at the hotel and then we drove the 3 minutes over to the CSU campus.
+After waking up at 7:30 and taking a quick shower, I went to grab some food at the hotel.
+Then we drove the 3 minutes over to the CSU campus.

 My team (Sam Sartor and Jack Garner) and I had brought the house.
 We had two whiteboards, 8 whiteboard markers, volumes 1-4A of Donald Knuth's *Art of